A Foodcentric Life

 Instructions

-• With a serrated knife, thinly sliced the baguette on an angle about ⅓” thick to get 18 slices.
-Place on a rimmed baking sheet covered with foil.
-Pre-heat oven to 325 degrees.
+• Pre-heat oven to 325 degrees.
+With a serrated knife, thinly sliced the baguette either on an angle or straight across about ⅓" thick.
+Place slices on a rimmed baking sheet covered with foil.

 • Spread crostini with a little soft goat cheese, top with a ribbon of Prosciutto, top with a fig quarter.
 Right before serving drizzle with Balsamic glaze or Balsamic vinegar.